rlucas-scninet/scinet-site/pages/scinet-x.md

 ## Overview of the SCINet-X Project

 The ARS SCINet Team developed a SCINet network solution that provides two levels of high-bandwidth services to meet the different needs of research locations.
 These solutions will accelerate the expansion of high-bandwidth SCINet connectivity to all ARS locations as fast as possible while balancing economic, technological, and local constraints.
 The SCINet-X project involves the SCINet Team working with each individual location in ARS to directly connect the location to SCINet.
-The following locations that are actively working on establishing high-bandwidth SCINet connectivity.
+The following locations are actively working on establishing high-bandwidth SCINet connectivity.

 | Kimberly, ID | Parlier, WA | Pendleton, OR | Salinas, CA | Wenatchee, WA |